SFARPak/kubesphere-script/README.md

-# This script is created to install the Kubesphere with Kubernetes
+# This script is developed to install the Kubesphere with Kubernetes
 ## Please make sure to Start this repo to appreciate my work.
 Thanks :)

 ## Script Features